-Comprehension of the bond between garlic and its rhizome family can be puzzling.
-A rhizome is the root of a plant while its bulb lies above ground.
-Garlic cloves form bulbs which are then consumed as sustenance.
+Understanding the relationship between garlic and its rhizome family can be intricate.
+A rhizome refers to the root of a plant, while its bulb is situated above ground.
+The bulbs that garlic cloves produce are then eaten as food.

 What is a Garlic Rhizome?